cellsemantics/Oligo_Promotion/README.md

 # Oligo Promotion
-ecoli: The ecoli folder contain all the notebook, .py, data file corresponding to LTEE analysis.
+ecoli: The ecoli folder contain all the notebook, .py, data file corresponding to LTEE Ecoli analysis.

-yeast: The yeast folder contain all the notebook, .py, data file corresponding to LTEE analysis.
+yeast: The yeast folder contain all the notebook, .py, data file corresponding to yeast analysis.